SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 | Major    | ![](/images/cross.svg) | ![](/images/check.svg) |
 | Minor    | ![](/images/cross.svg) | ![](/images/cross.svg) |

 ## How are severity and likelihood decided?

 To assess the severity of a rule, we start from the Worst Thing (see _How are severities assigned?_, above) and ask category-specific questions.

 ### Bugs

 Impact: **Could the Worst Thing cause the application to crash or to corrupt stored data?**

 Likelihood: **What's the probability that the Worst Thing will happen?**

 ### Vulnerabilities

 Impact: **Could the exploitation of the Worst Thing result in significant damage to your assets or your users?**

 Likelihood: **What is the probability that an attacker will be able to exploit the Worst Thing?**

 ### Security Hotspots

 Security Hotspots are not assigned severities as it is unknown whether there is truly an underlying vulnerability until they are reviewed.

 ## What might change after a software update

 Sonar developers continually re-evaluate our rules to provide the best results.
-This process is evident in each release and means some rule-specific properties may change after an upgrade, even in a custom Quality Profile.
+As a result, the characteristics of some rules may change after an upgrade.
 This is normal and expected, and is no cause for alarm.

-The following are rule-specific properties that may change in an upgrade:
+The following rule charactersitics that may change in an upgrade:

 - **Type:** Type (Bug, Vulnerability, Code Smell) updates happen on occasion.
 When a rule type is updated, its value will update automatically in every profile that uses it.
 Although the rule will be updated, issues previously raised by the rule will not be updated.
 For example, if a rule transitioned from Bug to Code Smell, the existing issues will retain their original Bug type, and new issues will get the new type, Code Smell.